pgpavlides/php_garden/README.md

 In PHP, a function is a block of code that can be executed multiple times, and can accept input in the form of parameters, and return output in the form of a return value.
 Functions are useful for encapsulating and reusing code, and for organizing and simplifying complex scripts.

-To define a function in PHP, you use the function keyword, followed by the name of the function, a list of parameters in parentheses, and a block of code inside curly braces.
+To define a function in PHP, you use the `function` keyword, followed by the `name of the function`, `a list of parameters in parentheses`, and a `block of code inside curly braces`.
 The syntax for defining a function in PHP is as follows:

 ```php
 function function_name(parameter1, parameter2, ...) {